blargleflargnif/blenderpython/README.md

 * Currently Blender 2.75a is supported also & would represent a minimum requirement for all features.

 * Download the blenderpython zip file & unpack.
-* Copy the scripts folder & paste over the Blender scripts directory on your os.
+* Copy the "scripts" folder or it's contents & paste over the Blender "scripts" folder on your os or to the buildbot build "scripts" folder.
 * This will replace addons_utils.py in modules to activate the addons extern folder.
+* It will also replace space_view3d.py from startup/bl_ui folder for my custom menu's design.
+If you paste contents you can miss this file/folder if it bugs out.

 Addons Extern Folder
 ====================
 * you need patched addons_utils.py to use this folder. see note.

+* addons_extern is a very useful folder, once set up, you can drop any addon in there & it's recognized.
+* This allows you to delete any scripts you don't need & repopulate with ones you like at any time.
+* The added benifit of this is there's no need to mix in your favorite external addons into blenders addons folders, then have to find & replace for each new Blender version.
+*

 * The addons_extern folder contains many working addons I've collected over the years.
 * Currently the addons_extern is reasonably up to date for blender 2.75a.
 * However, I cannot guarentee every addon will be up to date at any given time.